 3. Enquiries and searches

-Importantly, check out the necessary contract rights to ensure there will be no property contract breach when it comes to a mortgage deal.
-The conveyancing solicitor will also make inquiries on any issues that may arise from the draft work, such as boundaries or local authority issues.
+Importantly, confirm you are happy with the details of the contract and ensure there will be no property contract breach when you look to acquire a mortgage deal.
+Once the property contracts are exchange, they become legally binding which means you must continue with the procedure as agreed.
+Your solicitor will also make inquiries on any issues that may arise from the draft work, such as boundaries or local authority issues.

 Furthermore, your solicitor should go through the contract’s terms of the deal and any particulars in the provided paperwork.
 Searches are mandatory, you don’t want to end up in a disputed property or worse property with external environmental issues like flooding..